Wold decomposition for isometries with equal range: Decomposition for pairs of isometries

 \section{Decomposition for pairs of isometries}

-In this section, we focus on the representation of decomposition spaces for a pair of isometries with equal range.
-It is challenging to express the representation of the decomposition spaces described in the above Theorem \ref{thm-Multi-isometries}.
+In this section, we focus on the representation of decomposition spaces for pairs of {\textit{isometries with equal range}}.
+It is challenging to express the representation of the decomposition spaces described in Theorem \ref{thm-Multi-isometries}.